Advance your career. Enhance your community.

 Upcoming Info Sessions

-You can RSVP for an info session by emailing firstname.lastname@example.org, please be sure to let us know if you plan on attending live or if you would prefer a WebEx.
-The information sessions are from 5-7pm, but that there will be a full presentation starting at 5:40pm.
+You can RSVP for an info session by emailing email@example.com.
+Please be sure to let us know if you plan on attending live or if you would prefer a WebEx.
+The information sessions are from 5-7pm and there will be a full presentation starting at 5:40pm.

 Monday, January 22nd

 Please Note:The application deadline has been extended to April 1!